mixedbread-ai/vercel-integration-ecommerce/README.md

-# Vercel with Mixedbread
+# Vercel Integration Ecommerce Demo

 A starter template for building AI Search applications using Next.js, Vercel, and Mixedbread.

 > **Note:** This is a demo store that is currently not publicly accessible.
 We will add public stores in the future.
 Feel free to explore the code and use this as a starter template to build your own AI-powered search application.

-## Demo Video

-See the application in action:
+## See it in action:

 https://github.com/user-attachments/assets/c7ceb37a-4892-4747-9e98-91042e724a69